 WHY IS FUNDRAISING FOR ROAD SAFETY SO URGENT?

 More than a third of parents’ biggest concern is overcrowding at the school gates.
 In 2017, 38% of children killed on our roads were pedestrians.
 Last year, this rose to over half (58%).
 We need to make our streets safer for children walking.

 School road closures are transformative, removing the congestion, pollution and other hazards posed by cars to put pupils and families first.

-We went to Millfields Community School in East London, one of the schools taking part in WOW, our year-round walk to school challenge, to find out about the school road closure scheme run by the London Borough of Hackney, and how taking part has benefited pupils, parents and teachers.
+We visited two schools that are taking part in WOW, our year-round walk to school challenge, to find out how they work and how taking part has benefited pupils, parents and teachers.